PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ## Mods

 {{<callout type="warning">}}
 **IMPORTANT:** As of 28 November 2024, Euro Truck Simulator 2 and American Truck Simulator has been updated to version 1.53.
-My mods should have minimal (if any) issues with the new version due to their size, but if you have any issues with them, please let me know!
+My mods should have minimal (if any) issues with the new version due to their scope  – and because they, unlike a certain paid truck mod, don't mess with important files – but if you have any issues with them, please let me know!
 {{</callout>}}